altie122/yt-to-ytnocookie/README.md

 # yt-to-ytnocookie

-Simple little website that takes a YouTube URL (Share and Embed URLs and Video IDs are also supported) and turns it into a YouTube nocookie URL
+Simple little website that takes a YouTube URL (Share and Embed URLs and Video IDs are also supported) and turns it into a YouTube nocookie URL.

 ## Commands
 | Command | Description |